stateset/stateset-blockchain/README.md

 ## What is Stateset?

 **[Stateset](https://stateset.io)** is a blockchain protocol that provides a common base for decentralized financing.
 The Stateset blockchain leverages liquidity from other IBC enabled blockchains for purchase order financing and invoice factoring.
-IBC Contracts and CW721 allow for tokenized real world assets to be collaterilzed via CosmWasm.
+IBC Contracts and CW721 allow for tokenized real world assets to be collaterilized via CosmWasm.

 **Stateset Core** is the reference implementation of the Stateset protocol, written in Golang.
 Stateset is built atop [Cosmos SDK](https://github.com/cosmos/cosmos-sdk), [Tendermint](https://github.com/tendermint/tendermint) and [IBC](https://ibcprotocol.org).
 If you intend to work on Stateset Core source, it is recommended that you familiarize yourself with the concepts in those projects.